rc4l/DiscordKarmaBot/TOS.md

 4. I have the rights to update terms of service anytime with a notice in the support server.

 # Privacy Policy
 Any data that Discord and your server exposes to the bot is analyzed and archived.
-None of this data is shared or sold in any way.
+None of this data is sold to other parties in any way.